bracketclub/score-watcher/readme.md

 ## Usage

-1. Create `config.js` file in root with `db` connection string to a mongodb instance.
+1. Create `config.js` file in root with a `sport` and a `year`.
 2. `npm install`
 3. `npm start`

 ## What is it doing?

 It is setting up an async.queue and creating a watcher/emitter with [`scores`](http://github.com/tweetyourbracket/scores).
-Then every time the queue drains, it finds the current master bracket in the DB and updates it.
+Then every time the queue drains, it pushes the latest master to an array in the [`bracket-data-live`](http://github.com/tweetyourbracket/bracket-data-live) repo located as a sibling dir.

 ## Is it on npm?